-This course is a combined graduate and undergraduate HCI course.
-The course is primarily hands-on, i.e. you learn by completing projects.
-Graduate and undergraduate students meet together and assist each other in their projects.
-The undergraduate projects are group projects emphasizing design and implementation of a user interface (UI), while the graduate projects emphasize evaluation and usability testing of the undergraduate UIs.
+This course combines an undergraduate course in User Interface (UI) Design and Implementation and a graduate course in Human Computer Interface (HCI) Usability and Evaluation.
+The course is primarily hands-on, i.e. you learn by completing a project.
+Graduate and undergraduate students work together and assist each other in their projects.
+The undergraduate projects are team projects emphasizing design and implementation of a user interface (UI), while the graduate projects are individual projects emphasizing evaluation and usability testing of the undergraduate UIs.

-Most of the work in the undergraduate projects consists of implementing an Android application (app).
-In the process of designing and implementing the UI you will:
+Most of the work in the undergraduate projects consists of designing and implementing a web application (app).
+In the process of designing and implementing the UI, you will:

-- make a web site for your project
+- make a website for your team to post project documents

-- identify the users and tasks of your app (document)
+- identify the users and the tasks of your app

-- review your app design with me (interview with me and other)
+- review your app design with your instructor/me

 - assist in the usability testing of your app

 There is not much time in a semester to finish all the work, so we must get started immediately.
-Today and tomorrow you should start forming your groups.
-Read the project description and select an app idea for a project.
-I will introduce the app ideas in the next lecture.
+Today you must choose your project and start forming your team.
+Read the project descriptions and select a project.

-All your documents and implementations should be uploaded to the group directory.
+All your documents and implementations should be uploaded to the group/team directory.
 Your website will contain links to your documents, so that I can review them.
 Please do not redirect your website to another machine.
 I keep the website as a record of your work.
-Your group will make your implementation publicly accessible at a suitable time.

-You will implement your project using the Grails Framework.
-There are programming assignments, tutorials that introduce you to the IDE (IntelliJ), Groovy and Grails Framework.
+Many of you will implement your app using the Grails Framework.
+This course has programming assignments, which are tutorials to introduce you to the Groovy and Grails Framework.